xnaught/PresentMon/README.md

 ### User access denied

-PresentMon needs to be run by a user who is a member of the "Performance Log Users" user group, or to be run with administrator privilege.
+PresentMon needs to be run by a user who is a member of the "Performance Log Users" user group.
 If neither of these are true, you will get an error "failed to start trace session (access denied)".

 To add a user to the "Performance Log Users" user group: